graphile/crystal/packages/graphile-crystal/CRYSTAL_FLOW.md

 # Step 1.
 Planning phase

-Before we can execute our plans we must first establish a context in which to create the plans.
-We call this context the "Aether."
-Aethers may be shared between multiple GraphQL requests so long as they meet the relevant requirements (based on matching {schema}, {document} and {operationName}, and passing relevant tests on the values that they have referenced within {variableValues} / {context} / {rootValue}).
+:: Before we can execute our plans we must first establish a context in which to create the plans.
+We call this context the _Aether_.

+*Aether*s may be shared between multiple GraphQL requests so long as they meet the relevant requirements (based on matching {schema}, {document} and {operationName}, and passing relevant tests on the values that they have referenced within {variableValues} / {context} / {rootValue}).

 Sharing Aethers across GraphQL requests also allows us to batch execution of certain plans across requests, leading to